Denon/syncPlaylist/README.md

 > If you are not sure how to input the correct url config, please see the screenshot in dir `example`.
 Or you can email me.

 ### windows exe
-1. DO #step 1
-2. unzip win32.zip
+1. unzip win32.rar
-3. modify `win32/config.json` according #Step 2.
-It's better to visit http but not https, I don't know why it will raise IOError when visit https in windows console.
+2. Input config in `win32/config.json` according step1
-4. run `win32/run.exe`
+3. run `win32/run.exe`
-5. according the notice, input the driver absolute path and chose sync mode.
+4. according the notice, chose sync mode.

 ---------------
 ## debug